Gentle Transporting for Your Betta: A Step-by-Step Guide

 • How do I make a road trip with my betta?

 Place your betta in a small, secure container with a lid, like a plastic cup for a road trip.
 Make sure it has a bit of air at the top and enough water to swim comfortably.
+Keep the container in a padded box to prevent it from moving too much.
+Try to keep the temperature stable by wrapping the container in a towel or using a portable heater.

 • Best way to transport an elderly betta?